Varvarin: NATO bombing

 To this date, NATO has refused to release further details of the airstrike – specifically the nationality of the attacking planes.
 In a public statement made by NATO spokesman Jamie Shea on 31 May 1999, he declared the Varvarin bridge a legitimate military target.
 No explanations or other statements have been issued by NATO since then.

 The airstrike gave rise to a lawsuit against the German government (one of the NATO countries involved in the conflict).
 The case was decided against the Serbian plaintiffs, but it is under appeal to Germany's highest court.

 Demographics

-According to the 2011 census results, the municipality of Varvarin has a population of 17,966 inhabitants.
+According to the 2011 census results, the municipality of Varvarin had a population of 17,966 inhabitants.

 Ethnic groups

 The ethnic composition of the municipality:

 Economy

 The following table gives a preview of total number of employed people per their core activity (as of 2017):